vedang12legend-hue/HDB-PRICE-DEECTOR/README.md

 └── README.md
 🚀 Running Locally
 1. Clone the repository
+2.
 If you are setting this up from a Git repository:

 git clone https://github.com/seehiong/hdb-price-predictor-app.git

 cd hdb-price-predictor-app

 If you have the files directly, ensure all files listed in the "Project Structure" (excluding the map HTML itself from the local app directory) are in your working directory.

 2. Install dependencies

 It's recommended to use a virtual environment:

 python -m venv venv

 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

 Then install the required packages:

 pip install -r requirements.txt

 3. Ensure local required files are present

-Verify that app.py, model.bst, scaler.joblib, and postal_data.json are in the current directory.
+4. Verify that app.py, model.bst, scaler.joblib, and postal_data.json are in the current directory.

-4. Run the Streamlit app
+5. Run the Streamlit app

-streamlit run app.py
+6.streamlit run app.py

-The application should now be accessible in your web browser, usually at http://localhost:8501.
+7.The application should now be accessible in your web browser, usually at http://localhost:8501.

 🐳 Docker Instructions

 1. Build the Docker image
-From the project's root directory (where the Dockerfile is located):

-docker build -t hdb-predictor-app:latest .
+From the project's root directory (where the Dockerfile is located): docker build -t hdb-predictor-app:latest .

-2. Run the Docker container
+3. Run the Docker container
 docker run -p 8501:8501 hdb-predictor-app:latest
 The app will be accessible at http://localhost:8501 on your host machine.